Evance262/project_crk/README.md

     people that they follow

 **Environment setup**
-*run the following commands to set up the project:*
+*-- run the following commands to set up the project:*

     python3 get-pip.py